 Field help

-Was registered in the common family flat?
+Was the child registered in the common family flat?

 Please specify here whether your child was registered at the shared family home in 2025.